Bhumika3005/Personalized-Learning-Recommendation-System/README.md

 # 5. Methodology

-### 5.1 : Data Collection
+## 5.1 Data Collection

-Course information, including course titles, descriptions, categories, difficulty levels (Beginner, Intermediate, Advanced), learning resources (videos, PDFs, PPTs), and user profile information are collected and stored in the database.
-User interactions such as enrollments, assessments, and learning progress are also recorded for personalization.
+Course information, user profiles, skill levels (Beginner, Intermediate, Advanced), enrollment history, video resources, and assessment data are collected and stored in the database.
+These datasets serve as the foundation for generating personalized recommendations, learning paths, and performance analytics.

-### 5.2 : Data Preprocessing
+## 5.2 Data Preprocessing

-The collected course descriptions and user preference data are cleaned and preprocessed by removing unnecessary symbols, converting text into a standardized format, and handling missing values.
-The textual information is then prepared for semantic embedding generation.
+The collected data is preprocessed by removing duplicate and inconsistent records, handling missing values, and standardizing course descriptions, user interests, and learning objectives.
+The processed data is converted into a structured format suitable for machine learning algorithms and semantic similarity calculations.

-### 5.3 : Feature Extraction
+## 5.3 User Authentication and Profile Creation

-Sentence Transformer models are used to convert course descriptions and user interests into dense vector embeddings.
-These embeddings capture the semantic meaning of the textual data, enabling accurate similarity-based recommendations.
+Users register and log in through a secure authentication mechanism.
+During registration, users provide their profile information, preferred domain, and skill level.
+This information is securely stored in the database and used to personalize the learning experience.

-### 5.4 : Similarity Computation and Recommendation
+## 5.4  Personalized Course Recommendation

-Cosine Similarity is applied to compare user profile embeddings with course embeddings.
-Courses with the highest similarity scores are recommended to the learner based on their interests, skill level, and learning objectives.
+The recommendation engine generates personalized course suggestions by converting user interests and course descriptions into semantic embeddings using **Sentence Transformers**. **Cosine Similarity** is then applied to measure the similarity between user preferences and available courses, recommending the most relevant learning resources.

-### 5.5 : Personalized Learning Path Generation
+## 5.5 Personalized Learning Path Generation

-After course recommendation and enrollment, the system generates a structured learning path.
-The learning path organizes the selected course content into Beginner, Intermediate, and Advanced levels to ensure progressive learning.
+After course enrollment, the system automatically generates a structured learning path based on the learner's selected course and skill level.
+Topics are organized sequentially from beginner to advanced levels, ensuring systematic knowledge acquisition.

-### 5.6 : Learning Content Management
+## 5.6 Learning Resource Delivery

-The recommended course materials, including videos, PDF notes, PowerPoint presentations, and reference documents, are retrieved from the database and presented according to the generated learning path.
+The platform provides comprehensive learning resources, including video lectures, PDF notes, PowerPoint presentations, and reference materials.
+Resources are organized according to the generated learning path, enabling learners to access content in a structured manner.

-### 5.7 : AI Chatbot Integration
+## 5.7 AI Chatbot Integration

-A Generative AI chatbot powered by a Large Language Model (LLM) is integrated into the system to provide instant academic support.
-The chatbot answers learner questions, explains concepts, and provides guidance throughout the learning process.
+A **Generative AI chatbot** powered by a **Large Language Model (LLM)** is integrated into the platform to provide real-time academic assistance.
+The chatbot answers learner queries, explains technical concepts, offers study guidance, and supports users throughout the learning process.

-### 5.8 : Assessment Generation and Evaluation
+## 5.8 Assessment Generation and Evaluation

-After completing the learning modules, learners take AI-generated assessments.
-The system evaluates responses automatically, calculates scores, determines pass/fail status, and stores assessment results for future analysis.
+After completing the learning modules, the system generates AI-based assessments to evaluate learner understanding.
+User responses are automatically assessed, scores are calculated, and pass/fail status is determined.
+Assessment results are stored for future performance analysis.

-### 5.9 : Progress Tracking
+## 5.9 Progress Monitoring and Analytics

-The system continuously monitors user activities, including course enrollment, video completion, assessment performance, and overall learning progress.
-Progress information is updated dynamically and stored in the database.
+The system continuously monitors learner activities, including video completion, course progress, assessment performance, and learning time.
+These metrics are visualized through an interactive analytics dashboard displaying enrolled courses, completed courses, average progress, quiz scores, certificates earned, and overall learning statistics.

-### 5.10: Analytics and Performance Visualization
+## 5.10 Database Management

-Learning statistics are analyzed and displayed through an Analytics Dashboard.
-The dashboard presents enrolled courses, completed courses, learning progress, assessment scores, certificates earned, and learner activity reports, enabling users to monitor their overall performance effectively.
+All user information, course details, enrollments, learning paths, video progress, assessment results, certificates, and analytics data are securely stored and managed using **Supabase**.
+The database provides efficient data retrieval, real-time synchronization, and reliable management of learner records throughout the system.

 ---